 If you have very good results in NCEA programming and computer science (or IB/Cambridge equivalent), you can apply to join an advanced ("overdrive") class.
 Students with outstanding achievement in NCEA (or IB/Cambridge) and who have completed the Computer Science STAR programme can be considered for direct entry into second-year Computer Science courses with a view to completing an honours degree in three years.

-Students majoring in Computer Science are required to take:
+Students majoring in Computer Science in a BSc are required to take:

-- COSC110 Working in a Digital World is also strongly recommended.
+- COSC 101 Working in a Digital World is also strongly recommended.

 It is possible to design a first year of study that enables you to either continue in your second year in Computer Science or to go into Software Engineering, Information Systems, Electrical and Electronic Engineering, or Computer Engineering.
 To keep your options open for this talk with a College of Engineering Student Advisor.